 - Normal and reasonable "over and short" situations from cash receipting operations.
 We recommend governments record these transactions in the accounting system as miscellaneous income and expense, respectively, and monitor this activity for any unusual trends. - Reasonable inventory shortages identified during a physical count.
 We recommend governments record inventory adjustments in the accounting system. - Unauthorized credit card attempts and/or transactions initiated by an external party, that are determined fraudulent by the bank and refunded. - Breaking and entering or vandalism of property, including assets stolen out of government vehicles.
 We recommend governments report these to the police. - Loss of cellphones, tablets, laptops or similar type assets assigned to employees that were stolen by an external party.
-We recommend governments report these to the police. - Non-Sufficient Funds (NSF) checks accepted by the government.
-We recommend governments document these in their accounting records. - Counterfeit currency accepted by the government.
+We recommend governments report these to the police. - Loss of tablets, laptops, or similar type assets that have been checked out to students or patrons but not returned back to schools or libraries. - Non-Sufficient Funds (NSF) checks accepted by the government.
+We recommend governments document these in their accounting records.

+- Counterfeit currency accepted by the government.
 Governments should report these to the FBI. - Eligibility-based funding provided to an external party based on incorrect or falsified eligibility information.
 (See additional considerations below).
-Examples include, but are not limited to:

-- o Families misreport their income to become eligible for free-reduced lunch - Tenant or client falsifies their income or other eligibility criteria to receive housing assistance funding - Claimant submits a fraudulent unemployment claim for payment We recommend governments document these items and notify interested parties depending on - Cybersecurity incidents that did not have an impact on finances or financial records.
+Examples include, but are not limited to: - o Families misreport their income to become eligible for free-reduced lunch - Tenant or client falsifies their income or other eligibility criteria to receive housing assistance funding - Claimant submits a fraudulent unemployment claim for payment We recommend governments document these items and notify interested parties depending on the source of funds. - Cybersecurity incidents that did not have an impact on finances or financial records.
 See Section 2: Clarification of Losses to Report Cybersecurity Incidents for additional details.

-Losses to report directly to the audit team as part of the regular audit process the source of funds.
+Losses to report directly to the audit team as part of the regular audit process